sandeepgithub1234/Timescaledb-extension-of-postgreSQL/README.md

 # Timescaledb-extension-of-postgreSQL
-I have makes some important notes of timescaledb which is extension of potgresql In comming days It will be so popular
+I have made some important notes of timescaledb which is extension of potgresql In comming days It will be so popular